vivek9369/Luna-AI/README.md

 # Luna-AI: Your AI-Powered Career Coach🧠✨

 Navigate your career path with an AI advantage.
-Sensai is an intelligent platform designed to help you achieve your professional goals, from building the perfect resume to acing your next interview.
+Luna-AI is an intelligent platform designed to help you achieve your professional goals, from building the perfect resume to acing your next interview.

 ![Sensai Banner](https://raw.githubusercontent.com/himanshu-yadv/sensai/main/public/Banner2.png)